 In the heart of Malmö, at Snapperupsgatan 10, is a tiny house with a well-preserved interior from the 1910s.
 Inside, the home looks exactly as it did when Ebba Olsson and her family moved in at the beginning of the 20th century.

 In the 1960s, when the other nearby buildings were torn down and replaced with new ones, Ebba refused to leave her home.
-The house now belongs to Malmö Museer and is open Wednesdays from 12.00 to 17.00.
+The house now belongs to Malmö Museer.
+It is at the moment closed.

 In 1911, Olof Olsson, his wife Anna and their children Ebba and Thure moved into the tiny yellow house on Snapperupsgatan.
 Olof had taken over the century-old house from his father, Jöns Olsson, after the latter´s death.
 Anna Olsson was not very happy about the move.
 The nearby taverns and bordellos had given the district around Caroli Church a bad reputation.
 Behind a high fence across the road from the family´s home was the Asylum, at that time called “the home for simpletons".